 I’m an artist.
 Mainly a painter, sometimes a filmmaker, often a performance artist, but really I’ll experiment with almost any form of expression.
+First, above all though, I am a painter.
 I started this website in 2012, a year that really was, in many ways, the end of the world for me.
 I began it with these words, scrawled down right after my lover, muse, and partner-in-crime had died of cancer and the bank had taken our only home while he was dying in the hospital:

 Out beyond the rubble and debris of industrialized civilization, past glorious splashes of graffiti strewn across the concrete landscape, out on the other side of the tracks… This is where I have come now, a refugee searching for meaning.
 I’m here because I have nowhere else to go.
 I do this.
 And God help me, I can do no other.